globaldothealth/outbreak-data/README.md

 ## Visualizations

-The [wiki](https://github.com/globaldothealth/outbreak-data/wiki) contains links to data visualizations for each outbreak.
+The [wiki](https://github.com/globaldothealth/outbreak-data/wiki) contains links to data visualizations for each outbreak, when available.

-## License and attribution

-This repository and data exports are published under the CC BY 4.0 license.

-Consult the [wiki](https://github.com/globaldothealth/outbreak-data/wiki) for outbreak attribution details.